Big Red Book

 Charlie DRAKE (1925-2006)

-THIS IS YOUR LIFE - Charlie Drake, comedian, actor, writer and singer, was surprised by Michael Aspel during the curtain call of the Ray Cooney farce Funny Money at the Playhouse Theatre in London.
+THIS IS YOUR LIFE - Charlie Drake, comedian, actor, writer and singer, was surprised by Michael Aspel during the curtain call of Ray Cooney's farce Funny Money at London's Playhouse Theatre.

-Charlie became a household name during the 1950s through his BBC television comedy shows Drake's Progress and The Charlie Drake Show.
-He won the Charles Chaplin Award for Best Comedy at the 1968 Montreux Television Festival for a compilation of sketches from his last BBC series in 1967.
+Charlie, who was born in London, became a household name during the 1950s through his BBC television comedy shows Drake's Progress and The Charlie Drake Show, from which a compilation of sketches won an award for Best Comedy at the 1968 Montreux Television Festival.

 Charlie Drake was a subject of This Is Your Life on two occasions - previously surprised by Eamonn Andrews in December 1961 at the London Palladium.